Strategies are the key to successful trades, and there’s many different ones to learn.

 - The market cap is simply the current price multiplied by total supply, so a 100,000,000 supply trading at $0.05 is $5,000,000 for example.
 You should always look at the size of the market cap in light of the price and supply because often traders want “cheap” coins because they see this as room for growth, and it can be.
-However if a coin is cheap because there are a whole lot of them, say 10,000,000,000,000 with new ones being generated all the time, then there may not be as much upside possible as you think.
+However, if a coin is cheap because there are a whole lot of them, say 10,000,000,000,000 with new ones being generated all the time, then there may not be as much upside possible as you think.

 - It’s better to look at the market cap, as smaller market caps really do have more room for growth, but this is still assuming there is increasing want for this asset.
 One other way to help gauge demand is daily trading volume.
-This will usually be an average across exchanges, but will show if people are actually engaging with this currency versus just a handful of people hodling and promoting it.
+This will usually be an average across exchanges but will show if people are actually engaging with this currency versus just a handful of people hodling and promoting it.

-- If you feel that a project has massive potential and great talent, but still has small market cap, then you may be onto something.
+- If you feel that a project has massive potential and great talent, but still has a small market cap, then you may be onto something.
 Just watch out for the pump and dump scams out there which generally push coins with little intrinsic value.
 This is basically your risk: reward ratio, meaning that smaller projects are unproven and may not make it, but offer huge potential upside for returns.
 On the other hand, a larger market cap plausibly means there is already a lot more interest, but that it has already seen some impressive gains and there may be a little less room for extreme growth.
 Think of it as the difference in investing in Apple now vs 1990.
 It’s unlikely the company is going to go away anytime soon, and it will likely still grow, but you will never see the same returns (probably) because already so much money has flowed into it.

-While this can point to an imminent price shift, it is important to note that the RSI can stay on the high or low end for some time before a real shift in momentum comes, so it can be hard to correctly time your strategy with the RSI alone.
+While this can point to an imminent price shift, it is important to note that the RSI can stay on the high or low end for some time before a real shift in momentum comes, so it can be hard to correctly time your Bitcoin trading strategies with the RSI alone.

-This can be an early warning that pressure has shifted, and price is about to start moving because of it.
-Again, this isn’t a guarantee, but is a more precise indication than the RSI level taken on its own.
+This can be an early warning that pressure has shifted, and the price is about to start moving because of it.
+Again, this isn’t a guarantee but is a more precise indication than the RSI level taken on its own.